Figures and graphs can be inserted into your report or proposal as image files (JPG/GIF/PNG).

-Size – depending on the size of the image, there may be several choices.
-It is best to use thumbnail, medium or large.
+Size - depending on the size of the image, there may be several choices (thumbnail, medium, large, and full size).
 If you upload an image from your camera or a very large image (> 1000 pixels wide), do not use the full size images.
 Instead, insert a smaller version and link it to the Media file.
 Ideally, resize he image before you upload it to be the size you want to display and use "Full Size".

 After you make your selections, click the "Insert into post" button.

-Once the image is in your report, you can drag it around.
+Once the image is in your report/proposal, you can drag it around.
 You can resize it, but it is best to choose the appropriate size when uploading and inserting it.

 You can change any of the choices you made by clicking on the image and selecting one of the buttons shown.